-In 2019, the USA National Park system had 327.5 million (!!!) people to visit their 62* national parks - a 2.9% increase in overall visitation from the year before.
+In 2019, the USA National Park system had 327.5 million (!!!) people visit their 63 national parks - a 2.9% increase in overall visitation from the year before.
 The three most visited were Great Smoky Mountains NP (12.5 million visitors), Grand Canyon NP (5.97 million visitors), and Rocky Mountain NP (5.7 million visitors).

 All in all, that is A LOT of people.

 Luckily, not every national park is like Disneyland, and many are actually quite quiet.
 So if you are willing to forgo the “popular” parks (i.e. Yosemite, Rocky Mountain, Zion) you will be surprised at how many amazing places the USA park system has to offer.
 These are what we would like to call "better" national parks: stunning, adventure-filled - but NOT people filled.

 GOOD TO KNOW: 50 percent of total recreation visits (so about 150 million people) occurred in just 27 parks (7% of all parks in the National Park System), according to the National Park website.